 Labrador Outreach Project

-The Labrador Outreach Project is a joint effort of three parishes: St. Theresa (North Augusta), St. Laurence O’Toole (Spencerville) and St. Ann (Merrickville).
+The Labrador Outreach Project is a joint effort of five parishes: St. Theresa (North Augusta), St. Laurence O’Toole (Spencerville), St. Ann (Merrickville), St. Mark (Prescott), and Sacred Heart (Cardinal).
 This volunteer effort is designed to assist the Innu communities of:

 -